Article > What is Inventory Accuracy? Calculate, Track & Improve

 Inventory Accuracy Challenges

-4. Calculate inventory accuracy using the following formula: Inventory accuracy = (1 – (variance / recorded inventory)) x 100.
-For example, if the recorded inventory count is 500 units, and the physical count is 480 units, the variance is 20 units.
-The inventory accuracy would be calculated as follows: (1 – (20 / 500)) x 100 = 96% inventory accuracy.
-An inventory accuracy of 96% indicates that the company’s inventory records are accurate for 96% of the items in stock.
+4. Use the formula: Inventory accuracy = (1 – (variance / recorded inventory)) x 100.
+For instance, if the documented stock count is 1,000 units and the actual count is 950 units, the variance is 20 units.
+Thus, the inventory accuracy is 96%, meaning the records are accurate for 96% of the stock.

-5. Analyze the results of the inventory accuracy calculation and take action to address any discrepancies found.
-This may include adjusting inventory records, investigating the cause of discrepancies, or implementing new inventory management strategies to improve accuracy.
+5. Analyze the results and address any discrepancies.
+This might involve adjusting records, probing the reasons for discrepancies, or introducing new inventory management strategies.

 What Is a Good Inventory Accuracy Rate?

-A good inventory accuracy rate depends on the industry, type of products, and the specific business needs.
-Generally, an inventory accuracy rate of 95% or higher is considered good.
-However, some industries, such as pharmaceuticals or electronics, require even higher accuracy rates due to the high value and strict regulatory requirements.
-By regularly monitoring inventory accuracy and taking corrective actions when necessary, businesses can continue to improve their accuracy rate and optimize their inventory management processes.
+The ideal inventory accuracy rate varies based on the industry, product type, and business requirements.
+Generally, a rate of 95% or above is commendable.
+However, sectors like pharmaceuticals or electronics might demand even higher rates due to their value and regulatory standards.
+Regular monitoring and corrective measures can help businesses consistently enhance their accuracy rate and refine their own inventory management system.

 How to Improve Inventory Accuracy